-While it’s easy to brush off, we need to remember that it all adds up.
+While it’s easy to brush it off as unimportant, we need to remember that it all adds up.
 According to the EWG “The average woman uses 12 products containing 168 unique ingredients every day.
 Men use 6 products daily with 85 unique ingredients, on average… 12.2 million are exposed to ingredients that are known or probable human carcinogens every day through their use of personal care products.”

-Remember, your skin is your shield.
-It’s your largest organ, protecting your very important insides from invaders.
-We aren’t helping when we continuously drown it in possible irritants.
+On top of that your skin is your shield.
+It’s your largest organ, protecting your very important insides from invaders, playing a key role in your immune health.
+It’s kind of a big deal.
+And yet we aren’t helping when we continuously drown it in possible irritants.
 Our skin protects us and we should do our best to protect it in return.

 Less is more my friends.